SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>returning</h3>

 Across most languages, the keyword to return whatever value is the <code>return</code> keyword.
+The datatype of the thing that is returned from a callable unit is known  {{c1::The return type}}
 In non-manifestly typed languages, the default return value of a function is the null type In general, using the return keyword without a value returns the languages null type.
 Multiple values: separated by comma|lua